Disney World Quietly Ends Magic Kingdom “Let the Magic Begin” Welcome Show.

 The argument could be made that, in the era of Early Entry every single day (as opposed to Extra Magic Hours only select mornings), and guests getting more aggressive about even regular rope drop, that the welcome show no longer has the relevance that it once did.
 That it’s a relic of simpler times at Magic Kingdom, but one that has stuck around for fear of guest backlash in eliminating it.

 One thing we have noticed since Cool Kids’ Summer last year is a greater presence of free roaming characters in the morning hours at Magic Kingdom.
 This was a concerted effort during that special event, but we’ve spotted more of the same during the Cinderella Castle repainting project.
-This has been unadvertised and I haven’t seen it every time I’ve done Early Entry, but assume that it’s an ‘offset’ of sorts for the missing stage show component to the welcome show.
+This has been unadvertised and I haven’t seen it every time I’ve done Early Entry (I’m also not everywhere all at once), but assume that it’s an ‘offset’ of sorts for the missing stage show component to the welcome show.

 Although totally different in nature from Let the Magic Begin, which was a welcome show or smile & wave production, the free roaming characters indirectly fill that same role.
 The case could be made that this type of spontaneous encounter is the evolution of the welcome show, and comports with modern guest preferences to a greater degree.

-Ultimately, I’m not really sure how to react to the potential cut of the Magic Kingdom welcome show.
-(And just to reiterate one last time, its end is not certain; Walt Disney World hasn’t confirmed anything.)
+Ultimately, I’m not really sure how to react to the cut of the Magic Kingdom welcome show.
 As an avid supporter of entertainment who has witnessed way too many cutbacks over the years, I’m wary of anything being removed.
 That’s precisely why we’ve been closely monitoring the Let the Magic Begin website.

 At the same time, I’ve seen far more free-roaming characters during the mornings at Magic Kingdom in the last year than I have enjoyed the welcome show since it moved to Cinderella Castle in early 2018.
 So while I love the idea of Let the Magic Begin and hope it still does return for the sake of other guests, I personally interact with free-roaming characters far more often than I watch the welcome show.